Do you sit in front of the computer and then you decide what to do?

 Productivity is about the efficiency of production.
 It’s the ratio between the amount of work you put into something and the result it generates.

 If you don’t have clear goals, you can’t be productive.
-What do you want to achieve?
+Ask yourself: what do you want to achieve?

 If you want to learn a new language, replying to messages, paying bills, posting on social media, is not productive.

-For sure everybody needs to do this kind of tasks, that’s why successful people either outsource trivial tasks or schedule blocks of time to perform them.
+For sure, we need to do this kind of thing, that’s why successful people either outsource trivial tasks or schedule blocks of time to perform them.

 2. New tasks are always coming up

-You can’t do everything all at once; it doesn’t matter how good you are good at multitasking.
+You can’t do everything all at once; it doesn’t matter how good you are at multitasking.
 Unless you prioritize your tasks, you’ll always be busy.
+Assign a priority to your chores using the Pareto Principle.

 Now let’s analyze one thing that happens all the time: when a friend sends you a message, is it at the time you would like to receive it, or at the time your friend would like to post it?

-If you don’t take care of your most important asset, your time, you turn into the agenda of others.
+If you don’t take care of your most valuable asset, your time, someone will do for you.
+This leads to rule number 3.

 3. Don’t let other people set your agenda

-The practical action here is to disable the notifications of your phone, turn off your email client and set a period of your day just for that.
+The practical action here is to disable the notifications of your phone, turn off your email client and set a period of your day just for this stuff.

-The most flawed direction I see people taking is the rush towards money.
+The poorest direction I see people taking is the rush towards money.

 I don’t think I need to list all the benefits of money here, but looking at it as “the goal” is one of the biggest mistakes our society has made.